FreedomBen/breakout71/Readme.md

 - endgame histograms could work as filters, when you hover a bar, all other histograms would show the stats of those runs only, without changing reference of categories

 There are many possible perks left to implement :
 - wrap left / right
+- faster coins, double value
 - +1 upgrade per level but -2 choices
 - n% of the broken bricks respawn when the ball touches the puck
 - bricks break 50% of the time but drop 50% more coins